bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 ### In Hanami, (nearly) everything has a string key

-Hanami’s approach: make application components referencable by a string.
-Called a `key`. _Everything is keyed._ (again, Hanami does quite a bit more than that, I just mean in regards to code loading).
+Hanami’s approach: make _all_ the application components referencable by a string, called a `key`. (again, Hanami does quite a bit more than that, I just mean in regards to code loading).
 Objects are configured by what keys they have dependencies upon, and those objects are [injected by the framework](https://guides.hanamirb.org/v2.2/app/container-and-components/#injecting-dependencies-via-deps).
 So instead of writing this:

 ```ruby
 class MyClass